Summary: Lead Poisoning

-- Promoting effective implementation of policies and guidelines for environmental health in schools and child care settings that address lead risks along with other environmental hazards (5, 7)
+- Promoting effective implementation of policies and guidelines for environmental health in schools and child care settings, as well as strengthening legislation and increasing funding to eliminate lead risks in these settings (4, 7)

-- Supporting research on the connections between the environment and children's health; also, supporting research that informs cost-effective strategies to develop healthy homes, schools, and early childhood settings, as well as effective methods to improve outcomes for lead-exposed children (3, 5, 6)
+- Supporting continued research on the connections between the environment and children's health, ways to improve state and local lead prevention and intervention efforts, and effective programs to improve outcomes for lead-exposed children (2, 6)

 Sources for this narrative:

 1. California Department of Public Health, Childhood Lead Poisoning Prevention Branch.
-(2017).
+(2020).
 Frequently asked questions.
 Retrieved from: https://www.cdph.ca.gov/Programs/CCDPHP/DEODC/CLPPB/Pages/frequently_asked_questions.aspx

 - Websites with Related Information

-- Centers for Disease Control and Prevention: Lead
+- Centers for Disease Control and Prevention: Childhood Lead Poisoning Prevention Program

 - Children’s Environmental Health Network